rxappdev/RememberWindowPositions/README.md

 By default, all applications except those that are blacklisted will be remembered.
 The blacklisted applications are known to use many windows with the same name that are expected to have different sizes.
 This will obviously cause issues since they would be resized to last known size.

-Recommended usage would be to either use a whitelist (safer) or blacklist (less work).
+Recommended usage would be to either use a whitelist or a blacklist.
+It's also possible to simply adjust other settings and get perfect results.
+The default configuration should not cause many issues, but it all depends on which applications you use - so some tweaking might be required.
+Enable logs to find application names to add to the blacklist or the whitelist if you go that route.

 ### Using Blacklist